apache/bahir/sql-cloudant/README.md

 	spark-submit --class "<your class>" --master local[4] --packages org.apache.bahir:spark-sql-cloudant__{{site.SCALA_BINARY_VERSION}}:{{site.SPARK_VERSION}} <path to spark-sql-cloudant jar>

-This library is compiled for Scala 2.11 only, and intends to support Spark 2.0 onwards.
+This library is cross-published for Scala 2.11 and Scala 2.12, so users should replace the proper Scala version in the commands listed above.

 ## Configuration options
 The configuration is obtained in the following sequence: